- 1 Why does This Happen?

-At the same time, you must understand there will be times when your partner makes decisions regarding his kids that will negatively affect you.
-In these cases, he likely perceives that tending to his kids’ needs—in the end—should take precedence over protecting your feelings.
-It doesn’t mean he is a bad husband.
-It’s just something he has to do.
+At the same time, you must understand there will be times when your partner makes decisions regarding their kids that will negatively affect you.
+In these cases, they likely perceive that tending to their kids’ needs—in the end—should take precedence over protecting your feelings.
+It doesn’t mean they are a bad partner.
+It’s just something they have to do.
 It is yet another piece of the challenging stepfamily dynamic.

 Once a decision is made, stop bringing it up.
 Let it rest.